Jeppe Simonsen

-Jeppe Friborg Simonsen (born 21 November 1995) is a professional footballer who plays as a full-back or winger for Fremad Amager.
+Jeppe Friborg Simonsen (born 21 November 1995) is a professional footballer who plays as a full-back or winger.
 Born in Denmark, he plays for the Haiti national team.

 Club career

 Sønderjyske

 At the age of 19, Simonsen was promoted to the first team squad in January 2015.
 He also signed a new 3-year contract with SønderjyskE in January 2015.

 Simonsen got his debut for SønderjyskE on 27 July 2014.
-He started on the bench, but replaced Silas Songani in the 74th minute in a 1-1 draw against Esbjerg fB in the Danish Superliga.
+He started on the bench, but replaced Silas Songani in the 74th minute in a 1–1 draw against Esbjerg fB in the Danish Superliga.

 On 18 September 2015, Simonsen scored his first official goal for SønderjyskE, which became the matchwining goal.
 He came on the pitch in the 75nd minute replacing Andreas Oggesen, and scores to the final result, 2–1, in the 86th minute.

 On 1 February 2018, Simonsen got his contract extended until the summer 2021.